matomo-org/matomo/misc/internal-docs/content-tracking.md

 * New url parameters like `c_p`, `c_n` and `c_u` for piece of content, name and url.
 Maybe instead of `c_u` would be better `c_t` for target which is more generic.
 Sending a JSON array would not work since we cannot log multiple actions in one tracking request.
 They have to be sent using bulk tracking instead.
  * `c_c` and `c_n` would be required, `c_t` not as for instance a piece of content does not necessarily have a target (hard to measure a click ratio in this case?)

-Would a piece of content have maybe custom variables etc?

 ## Tracking the clicks
 Contrary to impressions, clicks are actually events and it would be nice to use events here.
 Maybe we can link an event with a piece of content?